denko-rb/denko-piboard/README.md

 gem install dino-piboard
 ```

-**Note:** Add `sudo` before `gem install` and `gem uninstall` if using the system Ruby preinstalled on the Raspberry Pi.
+**Note:** Add `sudo` before `gem install` and `gem uninstall` if using the system Ruby preinstalled on the Pi.
 Rubies installed with [`rbenv`](https://github.com/rbenv/rbenv) shouldn't require it.

 ## Pi Setup

-Some of the Pi's peripherals are disabled by default, namely I2C and SPI.
-Enable them using the built in utility:
+I2C, SPI and the hardware UART are disabled on the Pi by default.
+Enable them with the built in utility:
 ```shell
 sudo raspi-config
 ```